DroidScript/Docs/files/markup/en/intro/04 Coding Features.md

 This will let your app run transparently on the HomeScreen and it will stay on top of everything even if the user launches an other app.
 <premium>

+#### cfg.Serv
+The _Serv_ flag will serve any HTML or Hybrid app over a builtin HTTP server.

+#### cfg.Console
+This will show the console as main page instead of the GUI.
+Drawers will still work with this config.

 <!--
 #### cfg.NoSwapify
 This option prevents function name swapping during obfuscation